poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### Create rules to mount the device as a volume

+For the container to be allowed to access the device while passing a volume, we need to give the authorisation (via cgroups) to the container.
+Since the container ID changes at each execution, we need the scripts and wrappers below to automatically find the right information and create the authorisation.

 The idea is as follows:

 1. The UDEV rule detects a USB device with a given vendor id and product id, then assigns it a name (symlink) and runs a 'docker-setup-*device*.sh' shell script.